- Hermann’s Tortoise Diet

-So you want to purchase a healthy captive bred baby hermann’s tortoise for sale, but what does it eat?
-Well, a lot… but in all seriousness, feeding them properly is key to a healthy pet hermann’s tortoise.
-Feeding them is also SIMPLE.
-The best things you can feed are simple, easy to find and honestly better for the tortoise then going crazy with all types of veggies and even fruits which you should avoid altogether.
+So you want to purchase a healthy captive bred baby Hermann’s tortoise for sale, but what does it eat?
+Well, a lot… but in all seriousness, feeding them properly is key to a healthy pet Hermann’s tortoise.
+Feeding them is also simple.
+The best things you can feed are simple.
+Also, they’re easy to find and honestly better for the tortoise.
+Lastly, don’t go crazy with all types of veggies and even fruits which you should avoid altogether.

 Out of all those ingredients, one that we do not like to feed is ROMAINE or any “head” shaped lettuces as they have VERY little nutritional value.
 Remember, you are what you eat!